Sliceem/docker-course-test/README.md

 docker-compose up --force-recreate --build

-Note: It may fail on first build and execute, so just restart container
+### Note: It may fail on first build and execute, so just restart containerm without build argument

+docker-compose up --force-recreate